Clinical-Genomics-Lund/nextflow_wgs/.github/pull_request_template.md

 - [ ] Stub run completes without errors or new warnings
 - [ ] At least one other person has reviewed and approved my code (not required for trivial changes)

 ## Major / Minor change
 - [ ] Stub run completes without errors or new warnings
-- [ ] `onco` run finishes without any new warnings/errors and the results can be loaded into scout
-- [ ] `wgs` single run finishes without any new warnings/errors and the results can be loaded into scout
+- [ ] GIAB single finishes and differences to current master branch have been investigated (using [PipeEval](https://github.com/Clinical-Genomics-Lund/PipeEval))
+- [ ] GIAB trio finishes and differences to current master branch have been investigated
+- [ ] Seracare sample finishes and differences to current master branch have been investigated
+- [ ] Output from changes processes have been inspected (i.e. in the work folder)
-- [ ] `wgs` trio run finishes without any new warnings/errors and the results can be loaded into scout
+- [ ] All three samples can be loaded into Scout
 - [ ] At least one other person has reviewed and approved my code
 - [ ] I have made corresponding changes to the documentation (software versions, etc.)